abigailtelevitckiy-glitch/CSCE1015-Group-5.56-Precent/README.md

     Create a good example
     Create a bad example
-    Put your code into a new file with titled [Example #: name of problem year]
+    Put your code into a new file with titled [Example #: name of problem year] Provide annotation about time complexity(efficency) of the codes and segments of code that is improved or can be improved.

 ## Current Status